thruthesky/fireflutter/docs/english/chat.md

 - onBlock
     - Block the user from the group chat

+## Replying on a message

+Users can reply to a message by choosing reply to the message.
+Fireflutter added a ValueNotifier `replyTo` to the chat model.
+It is being accesed by both chat input box and chat listing so that the `replyTo` can be put into the Chat Input Box.

 ## Known Issues

 - In a chat room, when the last message is deleted, it wont automatically reflect in the chat room listing.
+- Upon deleting message, the messages that replied to it will not delete the message information.